hyperledger/indy-node/docs/requests.md

     Patricia Merkle Trie State proof for the returned transaction.
     It proves that the returned transaction belongs to the Patricia Merkle Trie with a root hash as specified in `stateMetadata`.
-    It may be absent for Replies to write requests.
+    It is present for replies to read requests only (except GET_TXN Reply).

 - `auditProof` (array of base58-encoded hash strings; optional):

     Ledger's merkle tree audit proof as array of base58-encoded hash strings.
-    This is a cryptographic proof to verify that the returnef transaction has been appended to the ledger with the root hash as specified in `ledgerMetadata`.
+    This is a cryptographic proof to verify that the returned transaction has been appended to the ledger with the root hash as specified in `ledgerMetadata`.
-    It may be absent for Replies to read requests.
+    It is present for replies to write requests only, and GET_TXN Reply.

 ## Write Requests